 Master of Arts Tracks

 The Middlebury Master of Arts in Teaching Hebrew as a Second Language gives educators the skills to support learners in becoming proficient in Hebrew.
-Graduate degrees are for students who have already acquired graduate-level proficiency in their language and have generally studied their language for four years or longer, unless they are native speakers.
+Graduate degrees are for students who have generally studied their language for four years or longer, unless they are native speakers.
 The GRE is not required.

 Prospective and active teachers of Hebrew can combine cultural immersion with superb pedagogical training.
 Two tracks allow you the flexibility to choose the option that works best for your timeline: